Dual Credit Instructor Requirements

 If an instructor has any problems meeting grading timelines, they must contact:

-Grade changes must now be processed online through the myJJC portal.
+Change of Final Grade Forms must be processed online through the myJJC portal.

 Verifying Your Roster